Newton Kismet 3 Fully Reviewed for Quality

 Its traditional lace-up closure secures the foot for a snug but comfortable fit.

 Also, a metatarsal plate in the forefoot provides comfort and support.
 Thanks to its relatively low drop, the Newton Kismet 3 is also a stability shoe, which will help for those with overpronation.
+So, these are definitely a good option for running shoes for overpronation.

 However, some of the most distinctive stylistic elements are on the outsole, where few people would ever see, which is a shame, since their outsole is where Newton’s craftsmanship shines, particularly the lined lugs that match up with your toes.
 Not that anyone will miss these shoes anyway: bright, light, and out of sight, the Newton Kismet 3 is as kinetic in design as the substantial activity it hopes to inspire and facilitate.